rigdev/docs/docs/kubernetes.md

   --create-namespace
 ```

-Create a mongodb cluster using the operator `kubectl apply` a file with the
+Create a MongoDB cluster using the operator `kubectl apply` a file with the
 following contents.

 ```yaml